KOTORCommunityPatches/K1_Community_Patch/README.md

 * Fred Tetra - For KOTOR Tool
 * tk102 - For DLGEditor and K-GFF
 * JdNoa/Dashus - For DeNCS
-* Stoffe - For TSLPatcher
+* stoffe - For TSLPatcher
 * bead-v - For MDLEdit and KOTORMax
 * ndix UR - For TGA2TPC, TPCView, and MDLOps v1.0+
 * seedhartha - For KOTORBlender fork for Blender 2.8+
-* Cortisol - For Holocron Toolset
+* Cortsol - For Holocron Toolset and HoloPatcher/PyKotor
+* th3w1zard1 - For additional customisation and feature improvement of HoloPatcher
 * Fair Strides - For various tools and updates to older tools
 * DrMcCoy - For Xoreos Tools
 * Snigaroo - For maintaining mod builds on the /r/kotor subreddit
 * danil-ch - For the original info.rtf template
 * Many thanks to ebmar, Salk, and KnifeMaster for providing numerous bug reports and beta testing certain fixes

-**THIS MODIFICATION IS PROVIDED AS-IS AND IS NOT SUPPORTED BY BIOWARE/OBSIDIAN ENTERTAINMENT OR LUCASARTS OR ANY LICENSERS/SPONSORS OF THE MENTIONED COMPANIES.
-USE OF THIS MODIFICATION IS AT YOUR OWN RISK AND THE ABOVE MENTIONED COMPANIES OR THE AUTHOR IS NOT RESPONSIBLE FOR ANY DAMAGE CAUSED TO YOUR COMPUTER FOR THE USAGE OF THIS MODIFICATION.**
+**THIS MODIFICATION IS PROVIDED AS-IS AND IS NOT SUPPORTED BY BIOWARE/LUCASFILM/DISNEY OR ANY LICENSERS/SPONSORS OF THE MENTIONED COMPANIES.
+USE OF THIS MODIFICATION IS AT YOUR OWN RISK AND THE ABOVE MENTIONED COMPANIES OR THE AUTHOR ARE NOT RESPONSIBLE FOR ANY DAMAGE CAUSED TO YOUR COMPUTER FOR THE USAGE OF THIS MODIFICATION.**